Pirates vs. Dodgers Player Props Betting Odds

-James Outman and Andrew McCutchen are among the players with prop bets on the table when the Los Angeles Dodgers and the Pittsburgh Pirates play at PNC Park on Wednesday (first pitch at 6:35 PM ET).
+Player prop bet options for James Outman, Bryan Reynolds and others are available when the Los Angeles Dodgers visit the Pittsburgh Pirates at PNC Park on Thursday at 12:35 PM ET.

 Bet on this matchup or its props with DraftKings!